Serendipity-Theme/vs-code/README.md

 2. Search for **`serendipity`**
 3. Click **Install** to install it.
 4. Code > Preferences > Color Theme >
- **serendipity-light - serendipity - dark - serendipity-dark-italic - serendipity-light-italic**
+ **serendipity-light - serendipity-dark - serendipity-dark-italic - serendipity-light-italic**
 5. Optional: Use the recommended settings below for best experience

 ## Recommended Settings